FixedEffects/FixedEffectModels.jl/README.md

 2. Obtain the coefficients `b` by solving the (usually sparse) system `Xb = y - e`.

-Contrary to the usual OLS formula, this method does not require the construction of the matrix `X'X`
+Contrary to the usual OLS formula, this method does not require to construct a the matrix `X'X`

 Similar methods are implemented in the Stata command `reghdfe` and the R command `felm`.
-References

 - Guimaraes, Portugal 2010 *A simple feasible procedure to fit models with high-dimensional fixed effects* https://ideas.repec.org/a/tsj/stataj/v10y2010i4p628-649.html
 - Simen Gaure.
 2013. *OLS with multiple high dimensional category variables*.
 Computational Statistics & Data Analysis http://www.sciencedirect.com/science/article/pii/S0167947313001266